20172025

 Bio

 Hanno Jentzsch holds a MA in East Asian Politics (Ruhr-University Bochum, 2011) and received his PhD from the University of Duisburg-Essen in March 2016.
-From October 2016 to March 2020, he held a position as a senior research fellow at the German Institute for Japanese Studies in Tokyo.
-His dissertation analyzed the process of institutional change in Japan’s agricultural support and protection regime.
-His research interests further include central-local political relations, the political economy of “rural revitalization” in Japan, the Japanese welfare state, and the role of informal institutions in processes of institutional change in advanced political economies.
+From October 2016 to March 2020, he held a position as a senior research fellow at the German Institute for Japanese Studies in Tokyo, and worked as a university assistant (post-doc) at the University of Vienna (April 2020 - December 2022) and as a lecturer for "Global Political Economy of Japan" at Leiden University (January 2023 - August 2024).
+His first monograph “Harvesting State Support” (University of Toronto Press, 2021) analyzes institutional change in Japanese agriculture.
+His research interests further include decentralization, the political economy of “rural revitalization” in Japan, the Japanese welfare state, and the role of informal institutions in processes of institutional change in advanced political economies.
+Currently he his working on a monograph that investigates the relationship between the local state and community-level self-governance organizations in rural Japan.

-Governing decline - Changing Patterns of Local Governance in Japan's Peripheries
+Governing decline - Changing Patterns of Local Governance in Japan's Rural Peripheries

 Jentzsch, Hanno.
-Forthcoming.
+2021.
 Harvesting State Support: Institutional Change and Local Agency in Japan’s Agricultural Support and Protection Regime.
 Toronto: Toronto University Press.

 Special Issue in Pacific Affairs: Renegotiating Social Risk Shifts in the People's Republic of China and Japan (co-edited with Alison Lamont).